Marriage and life partnership: The financial implications

 Created: - Updated:

 Should we get married, or just continue living together as life partners?
-This is a worthwhile question to ask, as being married or in a registered partnership has significant legal and financial ramifications — for your state and other pensions and with regard to taxes.
+This is a worthwhile question to ask, as being married has significant legal and financial ramifications — for your state and other pensions and with regard to taxes.

 Happy couple

-A great celebration is in the planning — at the lake in the summer, together with family and friends.
-There's going to be suckling pig as part of a generous buffet, and late in the evening there might even be karaoke.
+A great celebration is in planning: at the lake in the summer, together with family and all of their friends.
+There's going to be a generous buffet, and late in the evening there might even be karaoke.
 That's how Nina and Tom envision celebrating their entering into a formalized arrangement for their relationship.

-However, the question remains whether they want to become officially married at the registry office or simply continue being life partners — they haven't yet decided.
-First they want to find out more about the legal and financial consequences of marriage.
+The question remains however of whether they want to become officially married at the registry office or simply continue on as life partners – they haven't yet decided.
+First, they want to find out more about the legal and financial consequences of marriage.

-Points in favor of and against registered and unregistered life partnerships
+Points in favor of and against marriage and life partnerships

 If married: If Nina and Tom marry, each will receive spousal AHV benefits for the contributions made by the other.
-The total pension amount married couples may receive is limited to 1.5 times (150 percent of) CHF 2,450, the maximum pension amount which an individual may receive.
-This means that spouses who have continuously contributed toward a first-pillar pension can receive a maximum of CHF 3,585 per month.
+The total pension amount married couples may receive is limited to 1.5 times (150 percent) of CHF 2,450, the maximum pension amount which an individual may receive (as of January 1, 2023).
+This means that couples who have continuously contributed to the 1st pillar without any contribution gaps can jointly receive a maximum of CHF 3,675 per month (as of January 1, 2023).

-If Tom were to die, as his wife, Nina may be entitled to a lifelong widow's pension.
-This would apply if Nina were over age 45 and had either been married to Tom for at least five years or had children with him.
+If Tom were to die, Nina, as his wife, may be entitled to a lifelong widow's pension.
+This would apply if Nina were over the age of 45 and had either been married to Tom for at least five years or had children with him.
 If the situation were reversed, Tom would receive a widower's pension until the youngest child reaches the age of 18.
-Their children would receive an orphan's pension, were their parents to die.
+Their children would receive orphan's pensions, were their parents to die.

-Couples in a life partnership enjoy an advantage over married couples when it comes to retirement pensions.
-If both have continuously contributed, Nina and Tom can receive individual pensions (in each case 100 percent) of a maximum of CHF 2,450 per month, or CHF 4,780 in total: 25 percent more than a married couple.
+Life partnership: Couples in a life partnership who are both gainfully employed enjoy an advantage over married couples when it comes to retirement pensions.
+If neither have accrued any contribution gaps, Nina and Tom can receive individual pensions (in each case 100 percent) of a maximum of CHF 2,450 per month, or CHF 4,900 in total: 25 percent more than a married couple, each.
 However, they have no entitlement to a survivors' pension if one of them dies.
 Their children and children from outside the marriage would still receive orphan's pensions.

 Download Information sheet